WrongWayboyyyy/BisonFlexCalculator/README.md

 * `mode` — parser mode.
 Possible values: `interactive`, `benchmark`.
 Interactive mode allows you to use *stdin* as input, while `benchmark` mode collects data.

-* `version` — parser version.
+* `version` (optional) — parser version.
 Possible values: `naive`, `arena`.
 Naive version does computing along with parsing, while arena version builts AST and then traverse it.
     > If not stated — uses arena management version.

 ### Benchmarking